 About the founder:

 She has studied at Stella Adler Studio, Stonestreet Studios, and the Peoples Improv Theater.
 She is the former artistic director and co-founder of the downtown NYC theater company, Broken Glass, and has worked with Don Buchwald & Associates, Calleri Casting, and served as the Programming Director of One On One NYC.
 Moran is the director of the award-winning short film,“Are You Afraid of the ’90s?”, starring Heather Matarazzo, Kristine Sutherland, and Jenna Leigh Green.
 She is the co-founder and vice president of Nasty Women Unite Fest, a non-profit intersectional feminist arts festival raising funds for the ACLU.
 She is the founder and producer of the monthly comedy show and podcast, The Revolution, at QED Astoria, showcasing women, non-binary, and trans comedians.
 She is the director and head writer for the Super Sketch House Team, Church Social at the People’s Improv Theater.
-She recently launched the new podcast, The Witchcast Podcast, with her creative partner, Emily Duncan, combining comedy and popular witchy topics, now available on all streaming platforms.
+She producer and co-host of podcast, The Witchcast Podcast, with her creative partner, Emily Duncan, combining comedy and popular witchy topics, available on all streaming platforms.

 In addition, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working for RYOT studio in NYC as a producer/editor.
 She is also in development for a new pilot, feature film, and novel.